TeslaNeuro/Phase-Synchronizer/README.md

 # Phase Synchronizer

 ## Update
-- I’m adding more to this repo—stay tuned!
+- I’m adding more to this repo, stay tuned!
 - The existing code is a simplified proof-of-concept and may require adjustments.
 Use at your discretion.
 - Working on Rev. B!
 It will focus on scalability and performance.
 - Goal: robust enough to handle worst-case scenarios.